Four Oaks Farmlette- A Tiny Community Seeks Families for Cohousing/Community living

 Here are some specifics that are important to us:

 Children: We want our children to grow up with other children and have fun, daily interactions.
-Currently there are 3 children (9 months, 2 years, and 7 years old).
+Currently there are 3 children (1 year, 2 years, and 7 years old).
 Though all families have different parenting styles and home rules, we want shared rules for all the children regarding use of common spaces, outside area, and animal care.
-All adults would be committed to teaching children the “why’s” behind our shared rules and kindly reinforcing them.
+All adults would be committed to teaching children the "why's" behind our shared rules and kindly reinforcing them.
 We hope to have several children under age 10 living here.
+Our children are vaccinated.

 Gender diverse community: We have always lived in gender diverse communities.
 It is important to us that gender diversity is valued and visible, and at a minimum everyone is LGBTQ friendly and supportive.